 Writing an interface for a new repository is very easy!
 Here is a quick tutorial, whose only requirements are some familiarity with Python, and have a running instance of Dissemin.

-First, check that the repository you want to create an interface for has an API that allows that.
-This can either be a REST API or SWORD-Protocl or something else - depending on the repositoriy.
+First, you check that the repository of interest has an API that allows that.
+This can either be a REST API or SWORD-Protocol or something else - depending on the repositoriy.